 The best neighborhood for a new startup in NYC

 The main area for New York is Silicon Alley of course.
+NYC office movers have moved hundred of companies in this area.
 However, there’s more to NYC than just Manhattan.
 Some of the neighborhoods worth thinking about are:

 Flatiron district in Lower Midtown

 Sometimes referred to as Toy District, this area is a great neighborhood for those who want to invest money in their new business.

 The name Dubmo stands for Down Under the Manhattan Bridge Overpass so it’s immediately clear that it connects Manhattan and Brooklyn… With rightfully earned nickname: the center of the Brooklyn Tech Triangle due to a number of tech startups there.

 If you are looking for something with lower prices and a great place to work, think Kensington You’ll find this area quite affordable, especially by Brooklyn and New York standards.
 Hire some Bronx movers and you’ll see a difference in numbers; everything is cheaper, from real estate to daily expenses.

 You could also check Long Island City (Queens), Williamsburg/Greenpoint, Hoboken (New Jersey), St. George (Staten Island) and The Hub (Bronx).
 Two neighborhoods that are being more and more startup popular are the NYTech Campus on Roosevelt Island and Industry City in Brooklyn.

 There is no guarantee for success